Skip to main content

 Tokyo, Japan

 A lunchtime-only sushi counter in Nihonbashi, Miyako Zushi has earned consecutive recognition on Opinionated About Dining's Top Restaurants in Japan list, climbing from Highly Recommended in 2023 to a ranked position in both 2024 and 2025.
-Open just five days a week, its midday-only hours make it one of Tokyo's more disciplined operations — and one of the more quietly serious sushi addresses in the old mercantile heart of Chuo City.
+Open just five days a week, its midday-only hours make it one of Tokyo's more disciplined operations, one of the more quietly serious sushi addresses in the old mercantile heart of Chuo City.

 Tokyo, Japan

 Holding two Michelin stars and 94 points on La Liste 2026, Ginza Kojyu is among the most formally ambitious kaiseki counters in central Tokyo.
-Chef Toru Okuda anchors the menu in Shizuoka provenance — fish from Suruga Bay, local wasabi and tea — served in a fourth-floor room on a cypress counter that is seven centuries old.
+Chef Toru Okuda anchors the menu in Shizuoka provenance, fish from Suruga Bay, local wasabi and tea, served in a fourth-floor room on a cypress counter that is seven centuries old.
 Closed Sundays; lunch seatings run a single hour.

 Tokyo, Japan